LiveHelperChat/doc/docs/javascript-arguments.md

 sidebar_label: Javascript arguments
 ---

-Here you will find all possible javascript arguments for new widget.
+Here you will find all possible javascript arguments for a new widget.
+If you want to pass custom variables or define custom fields refer to [custom fields](custom-fields-and-prefill.md) documentation.

 ## Javascript options